Note2 February 2026

 Sacrifice Schedule

-A company's values are announced once but revealed continuously.
-The announcement is ceremonial.
-The revealing happens in ordinary meetings, when no one thinks anything is being decided: in the gap between what the slide says and what the room does.
+A company's values are announced with ceremony.
+You see what they mean somewhere else: in ordinary meetings, when no one thinks anything is being decided, in the gap between what the slide says and what the room does.

-The deeper question is what a value actually is, functionally, when it's working.
+So what is a value, functionally, when it's working?
 Not the word on the slide.
 The operational thing.

 This is why some culture decks feel different.
 Netflix's early principles shaped hiring, firing, delegation, compensation.
 Remove them and the company would have had to redesign itself.
 Early Uber optimized for aggression and competitive instinct and got exactly what it optimized for.
 In both cases, the words altered the architecture.
 The values had teeth.
 They could cost you something, and the company something.
 That discomfort is precisely what most values pages are designed to avoid.